cmu-soda/FairSense/README.md

 - **Loan lending:** Dataset available from FairMLBook (Barocas, Hardt, and Narayanan, 2018) https://github.com/fairmlbook/fairmlbook.github.io/tree/master/code/creditscore/data.
 Save it in `./Simulation/LoanLending/data/`.

 - **Opioid risk prediction:** Dataset from MIMIC-IV https://physionet.org/content/mimiciv/2.2/.
 Save it in `./Simulation/OpioidRisk/mimic-iv-2.2/`.
+(Restricted-access resource, please follow its official guideline to download)

 - **Predictive policing:** Provided in `./Simulation/PoliceAllocation/data/`.
 We synthezided it following the first few steps in the [previous work](https://github.com/nakpinar/diff-crime-reporting).

 ## Usage
+FairSense is a simulation-based framework that can detect and analyze long-term unfairness in ML-enabled systems under the existence of feedback loop.
+It contains two parts:
+1. **Monte-Carlo simulation** to enumerates evolution trace for each system configuration.
+2. **Sensitivity analysis** on the space of possible configurations to understand the impact of design options and environmental factors on the long-term fairness of the system.

-### Simulation source code
+### Part 1: Simulation source code
 The directory `./Simulation/` contains the code for simulating the evolution of feedback loop model for 3 case study systems.
 Each case study has a dedicated subfolder:

 - Loan lending: `./Simulation/LoanLending/`